 Grab lunch at The One Eighty – one of the highest patios in Canada!
 Perched high on the Manulife Centre in Yorkville, the restaurant offers a fantastic vantage point in the city.
 You can choose to sit in one of the two patios – the one facing North Toronto or the other overlooking the CN Tower and downtown Toronto.
 No matter which one you choose, you are guaranteed the best rooftop view in the city.
 Pair the view with a few small plates like sweet Thai chili chicken drummies and Baja Halibut tacos, life can’t get much better!

-Your 3-day visit to Toronto is not complete without a trip to Canada’s largest museum – Royal Ontario Museum.
+Your days in Toronto itinerary is not complete without a trip to Canada’s largest museum – Royal Ontario Museum.
 With 6 million objects in its 40 galleries, you can immerse yourself in the world of art, world culture, and natural history.
 Dinosaurs, mummies and ancient costumes are just a few things you’ll see at Royal Ontario Museum.
 The museum constantly installs new exhibits and programs to reflect the changing world.
 The current exhibit on #MeToo & The Arts is one example.
 Get your tickets to the Royal Ontario Museum in advance here.

-With only 3 days in Toronto, you gotta hit the best foodie spot in the city!
+During your 3 days in Toronto itinerary, you gotta hit the best foodie spot in the city!
 JaBistro should not be missed.
 This cozy Japanese eatery is considered by many as the best sushi restaurant in Toronto.
 It is the perfect place to get the freshest seafood.
 Every bite is rewarding and packed with deliciousness.
 Whether it is just sashimi or blowtorched sushi, you can’t go wrong with what you order.
 If you can’t decide, simply treat yourself to a 5-course prix fixe menu.
 It is totally worth it!